GSA/site-scanning-documentation/scans/status.md

 #### Stakeholders

 * Data.gov - Detects enterprise data inventories that may have been created but not shared with the data.gov team.
 Allows this team to then add these inventories to data.gov harvest list.
-* OMB - Automates a part of the compliance review for OMB M-17-06 and M-13-13 (Has an inventory been published in the correct location?).
+* OMB - Automates a part of the compliance review for OMB M-17-06 and M-13-13

 ### x.gov/developer